Project Economics course

 Target audience

-The course is specifically created for managers and professionals responsible for the process of investment decisions.
-For example: project managers, project engineers, project economists, consultants en project finance staff members.
+The 3-day course is specifically created for managers and professionals involved in the process of preparing and making investment decisions.
+For example: project managers, project engineers, project economists, project finance staff, consultants and start-ups.

 Requirements